-1. Name and Role: Insert your name and your position/role in relation to the organisation you are making the return to.

-2. Category/type of interest:

-- (a) Financial interests This is where an individual may get direct financial benefits from the consequences of a decision they are involved in making.
-This could include: - A director (including a non-executive director) or senior employee in another organisation which is doing, or is likely to do business with an organisation in receipt of NHS funding - A shareholder, partner or owner of an organisation which is doing, or is likely to do business with an organisation in receipt of NHS funding - Someone in outside employment - · Someone in receipt of secondary income. - · Someone in receipt of a grant. - Someone in receipt of other payments (e.g. honoraria, day allowances, travel or subsistence). - Someone in receipt of sponsored research.
+- 1. Name and Role: Insert your name and your position/role in relation to the organisation you are making the return to. - 2.
+Category/type of interest: Select one of the following: (a) to (e) - (a) Financial interests This is where an individual may get direct financial benefits from the consequences of a decision they are involved in making.
+This could include: - A director (including a non-executive director) or senior employee in another organisation which is doing, or is likely to do business with an organisation in receipt of NHS funding - A shareholder, partner or owner of an organisation which is doing, or is likely to do business with an organisation in receipt of NHS funding - Someone in outside employment - Someone in receipt of secondary income. - · Someone in receipt of a grant. - Someone in receipt of other payments (e.g. honoraria, day allowances, travel or subsistence). - Someone in receipt of sponsored research.